tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![recipe_vecs](/images/recipe_vecs.jpg)

-Then we use Nearest Neighbors to find Top 5 recipes similar to  input recipe and which topic they belong to.
-The k here is the number of nearest neighbor u want, because I want results are Top 5 nearest recipes so I'll choose k = 5
+Then, we use Nearest Neighbors to find the Top 5 recipes similar to the recipe input for each topic.
+The k here is the number of nearest-neighbor you want because I want results are Top 5 nearest recipes, so I'll choose k = 5

 ```ruby
 # Nearest Neighbors: